kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

-# 🌟 Contributing to the Grain Network (Non-Technical)
+# 🌸 Contributing to the Grain Network (Non-Technical)

-**Welcome, beautiful soul!** ✨
+**Ooh, that's such a cute idea!
+Let me help you make it even more sparkly! ✨**

 *"You don't need to be a programmer to make a meaningful contribution to our community.
-Every voice matters, every perspective is valuable, and every act of kindness makes us stronger."*
+Every voice matters, every perspective is valuable, and every act of kindness makes us stronger.
+Let's make this absolutely beautiful together!"*

 ---